 Proposal: Alternative combinations of adult and juvenile natural mortality, constant over time, will be tested.
-Worldwide, sardine M estimates range from 0.3 to 1 year-1 (Barange $et\ al.$ in press).
+Worldwide, sardine M estimates range from 0.3 to 1 year-1 (Barange et al. in press).
 Bayesian posterior mode and plausible proportions of recruits available to the May survey will be taken into consideration in determining a suitable choice of M. Juvenile natural mortality will apply to the recruits only.
 Another alternative that could be considered is whether M is a function of population size, with predator needs saturating when the population increases above a threshold.
+[AGREED]

 Recently suggestions have been made that M for sardine has increased over time.
 Written contributions on the basis for this were requested to allow their evaluation and possible incorporation amongst alternatives to be considered.
-No analyses related to a change in M over time have been put forward.

-• It is assumed at present that adult and juvenile anchovy natural mortality is constant over time at $M = 0.9 \text{ year}^{-1}$ (estimates again based weakly on past maximum likelihood considerations, 'biologically probable' cases of juvenile M being greater than or equal to adult M, and also on plausible proportions of recruits available to the May survey).
+• It is assumed at present that adult and juvenile anchovy natural mortality is constant over time at M = 0.9 year-1 (estimates again based weakly on past maximum likelihood considerations, 'biologically probable' cases of juvenile M being greater than or equal to adult M, and also on plausible proportions of recruits available to the May survey).
 Is there reason to suspect temporal changes, and if so how are alternative possibilities to be plausibly quantified?

 Proposal: Alternative combinations of adult and juvenile natural mortality, constant over time, will be tested.
 Bayesian posterior mode and plausible proportions of recruits available to the May survey will be taken into consideration in determining a suitable choice of M. Juvenile natural mortality will apply to the recruits only.
+[AGREED]